EndlessInternational/dynamic_schema/README.md

 When validating, DynamicSchema checks:

 1. **Required Fields**:
-   Any value or object marked as `required: true` are present.
+   Any value or object marked as `required: true` is present.
 2. **Type Constraints**:
    Any values match their specified types or can be coerced to the specified type.
 3. **Value Ranges**:
    Any values fall within their specified `:in` constraints.
 4. **Objects**:
-   Any objects are recursively validates.
+   Any objects are recursively validated.
 5. **Arrays**:
    Any validation rules are applied to each element when `array: true`